 The Age Bands (across Aspects) report allows users to view multiple aspects in one report, across the age bands that are in use.
 This is an excellent report in terms of supporting planning and for gap analysis at cohort level.

 The Combined Avg. gives an average level for the selected aspects whilst the Combined Min shows the minimum level when all chosen aspects are combined – great for reporting on percentage of pupils working at the expected level across e.g. Prime or Specific areas.

 To configure the report, simply use the Filter to choose the relevant pupils.
 Then, use the Display Options to choose which aspects you would like to include in the report.

-Other Display Options include: whether to display all pupils' names; whether to include in between (+ levels); whether to view results or targets in the report; and a Column Shifter to choose which term's data you would like to view.
+Other Display Options include: whether to display all pupils’ names; whether to include in between (+ levels); whether to view results or targets in the report; and Term to Use to choose which term’s data you would like to view.

 As the name suggests, the ELG Predictions report predicts End of Reception outcomes based on a cohort’s current levels of attainment.
 Assuming that pupils will make expected progress between ‘now’ and the End of Reception, the report uses the colour of each grade to determine whether a pupil will be Emerging (1), Expected (2) or Exceeding (3) as follows:

 The predictions given are specific to each area of learning assessed meaning that pupils’ strengths and weaknesses can be identified quickly and gaps can be addressed.